arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Learninginteractionsandtheircomponentevents/Prompts/Themodeoftheprompt/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The mode of the prompt
+title: 'The mode of the prompt '
-"
-nav_order: Themodeoftheprompt
-has_children: false
 ---
 # The mode of the prompt